Deploy Data Source Connector

 DataSourceConnectorConfigurationpage, paste theConnectiontokenin theConnectionClaimTokenfield and clickSave.

 It can take another few minutes for the Data Source Connector to authenticate to the IBM Cloud Backup and Recovery Service.
-Click on the Data Source Connection to list the Data Source Connector(s) that are claimed.
+Click Data Source Connection to list the Data Source Connector(s) that are claimed.

 Create a Data Source Connection in VPC